afit-csce623-master/template-hw0/README.md

 | __Points__          | 0                     |
 | __Grading Method__  | None                  |

+This assignment is to verify that you can complete assignments using GitHub and your preferred development technique (e.g., Colab or local development).

 # Instructions

-Complete steps n to m enumerated in the Jupyter notebook.
+1. Complete steps 1 to 3 enumerated in the Jupyter notebook.
+2. Commit your completed notebook to GitHub.
+3. Repeat steps 1 and 2 until your notebook passes all tests.
+4. Upload your completed notebook to Canvas.

 # Helpful Tips